 SWAT trainings and expos have skyrocketed in recent years.
 Funded largely by grants from the Department of Homeland Security through massive police militarism programs like the Urban Areas Security Initiative, SWAT trainings perpetuate violence against our communities by equipping police forces with militarized minds and weapons.

-More than 100 SWAT raids happen each day in the United States, and with increased Islamophobia ("War on Terror"), racism ("War on Drugs"), xenophobia and American nationalism, Muslims, Black and Brown people, and undocumented populations are at a heightened risk of police violence.
+More than 100 SWAT raids happen each day in the United States, and with increased Islamophobia ("War on Terror"), racism ("War on Drugs"), xenophobia and American nationalism, working class and poor, Muslim, Black, brown and undocumented communities are at a heightened risk of police violence.

 Want to learn more?
 Check out our comprehensive SWAT 101 page here.